TaTooKa/microfate/docs/source/pages/extras.rst

 Strategic Crunch
 ----------------

-TODO (team weight, zone pushing, etc)
+You can add more crunch and interesting mechanics to any version of Fate, including microFATE, with minimal or no changes.

--  Team weight (charge!
-Doubles your weight and can Push)
+Most are listed and thoroughly explained in the `Advanced Conflict <https://fate-srd.com/war-ashes/advanced-conflict>`_ section of the Fate SRD.

--  Contested movement (non-free, requires Overcome)
+-  Team weight - see `Weight <https://fate-srd.com/war-ashes/advanced-conflict#weight>`_ in the Fate SRD.
--  Push/Pull opponent 1 zone
+-  Contested movement - see `Movement on the Battlefield <https://fate-srd.com/war-ashes/advanced-conflict#movement-on-the-battlefield>`_ in the Fate SRD.
--  Barriers
+-  Maneuvers - Push/Pull/Charge - see `Maneuvers <https://fate-srd.com/war-ashes/advanced-conflict#maneuvers>`_ in the Fate SRD.
--  Weapon/Armor Ratings (bonuses but only for successful hits)
+-  Zones and Barriers - see `Zones <https://fate-srd.com/fate-system-toolkit/zones>`_ in the Fate SRD.
--  Other advantages that can be achieved by simply creating Aspects (flanking, full defense, high ground, etc).
+-  Weapon/Armor Ratings - see `Weapons & Armor <https://fate-srd.com/fate-core/more-examples-extras#weapon-and-armor-ratings>`_ in the Fate SRD.

 Stunts
 ------